sounddrill31/pysmu-experiments/README.md

 Important Note:
 This program needs exclusive access to the ADALM1000 to function properly.
 Pixelpulse / ALICE etc should not be open when running this program.
 This program might not work properly with other versions of python.
-Its tested on Python ver 3.10.10 only, currently.
+Its tested on Python ver 3.10.10 and 3.13.5 only, at the moment.
+Thanks to https://sounddrill31.github.io/ for testing it on the newer version of Python.
 If the ADALM1000 is not found connected to USB, this program simply exits.
 This is the Windows-64 bit version.
 Email me for Linux, Mac, Raspberry Pi versions with your OS name and version.